f { store }

 Register deciders and views.
 Control the event streams.
 Browse events and observe the business metrics.

-$ yarn dev
+$ npm run dev

 Order Management included!